A police officer is due to go on trial in the UK in the autumn for the kidnap and murder of Sarah Everard.

 She had visited a friend in the Clapham Junction area on 3 March and left at around 9pm to make the 4km journey home.

 She called her boyfriend for around 14 minutes and there has been no activity on her mobile phone since.

 Ms Everard was captured alone on CCTV at 9.15pm and again at 9.28pm, and was later caught on the camera of a marked police car at 9.32pm.

 At around 9.35pm, a bus camera captured two figures on Poynders Road and a white Vauxhall Astra with its hazard lights flashing.

 Another bus camera captured the same car with both front doors open.

-The registration of the vehicle - later confirmed to be a car hired in Dover - was captured and tracked by police as it left London towards Kent.
+The registration of the vehicle, later confirmed to be a car hired in Dover, Kent, was caught and tracked by police as it left London towards Kent.